LukasElenbergas/logisim-quantum/README.md

 - [x] Implement Identity
 - [x] Make sure the values are passed through quantum components properly
 - [x] Implement all the Quantum Gates
 - [x] Change the icons to be less ugly...
 - [ ] Make sure measurement gate check whether all entangled qubits are passed together
-- [ ] Make sure measurement gate checks for swaps
+- [ ] Implement logic of the Measurement gate
-- [ ] Implement logic of the Measurement gate and finish logisim-quantum (for now...)
+- [ ] Swap Gate

 ## IF THERE'S ENOUGH TIME:
 - [ ] Add single qubit "measuring" - checking their complex vector state at a certain point